EQDiet/EQDietDownloader/CONTRIBUTING.md

 1. Include in the app any kind of abuse, such visible or in an easter egg.
 2. Include bad language in the app.
 3. Include a virus in the app.
 Note that EQDiet team always scan the app for malware at VirusTotal and, sometimes, with an another antivirus application.
 4. Spam our inbox.
-Maximun email limit is 5 emails each day, in which you cannot include anything that breaks these rules.
+Maximum email limit is 5 emails each day, in which you cannot include anything that breaks these rules.

 ### Finally, thanks a lot if you collaborated with us in the development of the application!